This is a list of all theatre arts courses. For more information, see Theatre Arts.

-Development of advanced lighting artistry; preparation for mainstage lighting assignments through a series of hands-on projects and practicals; emphasis on the process of design, communicating the design concept, acclimating to University of Iowa venues, advanced moving light programming, 3-D modeling, pre-visualization techniques, and organizing the plot and paperwork in accordance with professional lighting practices.
+Development of advanced lighting artistry; preparation for mainstage lighting assignments through a series of hands-on projects and practicals; emphasis on process of design, communicating design concept, acclimating to University of Iowa venues, advanced moving light programming, 3D modeling, previsualization techniques, and organizing plot and paperwork in accordance with professional lighting practices.
 Prerequisites: THTR:3250.

-Techniques in scenic art for the theatre; classical trompe l'oeil scene painting, sculpting with nontraditional materials, finishing.
+Basic techniques in scenic art for the theatre; classical scene painting, color theory, drawing, using nontraditional tools and materials, foam carving, and finishes.
 Offered every other year.
 GE: Engineering Be Creative.
+Same as ARTS:4270.

 Theoretical questions of interest to dramatists and philosophers in western and nonwestern traditions; metaphysics of play; theories of character, psyche, self; narrative and nonnarrative dramatic forms.
 Prerequisites: THTR:2402 and THTR:2410 and THTR:2411.

 THTR:4510 Arts Leadership Seminar 3 s.h.

 Performing arts management and administrative principles, practical applications, trends in arts leadership and advocacy.
 Prerequisites: THTR:3510 or ENTR:2000 or THTR:3520.
 Same as DPA:4510, ENTR:4510, INTD:4510.

 Business aspects of the actor's career; entrepreneurial tools for the professional world; topics include agents, managers, taxes, fees, résumés, head shots, unions, similarities and differences between the three major markets (New York, Chicago, Los Angeles), and particular needs for television, film, and theatre.